NEM (Net Energy Metering)

-I saw the 'solar leasing' was introduced during IGEM 2018.
-May I know the capital for installation is provided by company (service provider) or government grant?
+I saw that 'solar leasing' was introduced during IGEM 2018.
+May I know whether the capital for installation is provided by company (service provider) or government grant?

 The capital for installation will be provided by Investor.
-Please check the term and condition directly with them.
+Please check the terms and conditions directly with them.

 The study will determine the technical impact to the Distribution Licensee’s electricity distribution network and establish technical and safety requirements that may be necessary for the installation.

 The requirement is based on kWp of installation as below :